John A. Osborne Airport: History

 The completion of John A. Osborne Airport allowed for the resumption of regular commercial airline service to Montserrat for the first time since 1997, when W. H. Bramble Airport, which had been the island's only aviation gateway, was destroyed by an eruption of the nearby Soufrière Hills volcano.
 Between 1997 and 2005, Montserrat had been accessible only by helicopters, boats and seaplanes.

-The airport's name was changed in July 2008 to honour John Osborne, long-standing Chief Minister of Montserrat.
+The airport's name was changed in July 2008 to honour John Osborne (1935–2011), long-standing Chief Minister of Montserrat.

 The airline FlyMontserrat has its headquarters on the airport property.

 Airlines and destinations

+Montserrat is improving its regional airline connectivity with the introduction of twice weekly scheduled flights to Sint Maarten's Princess Juliana International Airport operated by Winair starting May 9th, 2025.